Laatste update: 15 juni 2026

 The first generations (2007-2010)

-The iPhone 2G, 3G, and 3GS all used standard SIM cards.
-This large format was the standard in the mobile industry at the time.
-These devices are now outdated, but they marked the beginning of a revolution in mobile communications.
+The iPhone 2G, 3G, and 3GS all worked with standard SIM cards.
+This large size was the norm in the mobile industry at the time.
+These devices are now outdated but marked the beginning of a revolution in mobile communication.

-With the arrival of the iPhone 4 and 4s, Apple introduced the micro-SIM card.
-This reduction was necessary to make room for the new retina display technology and improved antennas.
-For the first time, many users had to contact their carrier for a new SIM card.
+With the advent of the iPhone 4 and 4s, Apple introduced the micro-SIM card.
+This reduction in size was necessary to make room for the new Retina display technology and improved antennas.
+Many users had to contact their provider for a new SIM card for the first time.

-The iPhone 5 marked the transition to nano-SIM cards, a format still in use today.
+The iPhone 5 marked the transition to nano-SIM cards, a format that is still used today.
 This applies to:

-All of these models use nano-SIM cards exclusively.
-The difference lies primarily in the internal technology and network support, not the SIM card format.
+All these models exclusively use nano-SIM cards.
+The difference lies mainly in the internal technology and network support, not the SIM card format.

 The digital revolution: eSIM

-Starting with the iPhone XS and XS Max, Apple now supports eSIM in addition to physical nano-SIM cards.
+From the iPhone XS and XS Max, Apple offers support for eSIM in addition to the physical nano-SIM card.
 This also applies to:

-This dual SIM functionality allows you to use two phone numbers on one device.
-Ideal for separating work and personal data, or for using a local SIM card while on vacation without losing your Dutch number.
+This dual-SIM functionality means you can use two phone numbers on one device.
+Ideal for separating work and private life, or for using a local SIM card during holidays without losing your domestic number.

 American models without SIM card slot

-The US version of the iPhone 14 series no longer has a physical SIM card slot.
+The American version of the iPhone 14 series no longer has a physical SIM card slot.
 These devices work exclusively with eSIM.
-In Europe, the models still have the option for a physical nano-SIM card in addition to eSIM support for the time being.
+In Europe, the models still retain the option for a physical nano-SIM card alongside eSIM support for now.

 Practical tips for SIM card problems